 Anyone who thinks Maui is just an overrated holiday destination crawling with American tourists in floral shirts and visors needs to seriously reinvestigate.
 True, you can still find parts of Maui that feel painfully over-developed with resorts (and visors), but that’s only the experience you’ll have if it’s what you’re looking for.
 By and large, Maui is a tropical paradise full of sparkling waterfalls, lush jungle hikes, pristine beaches, and bustling reefs.
 There’s adventure on every square inch of this tiny island, so here are just 10 of my favourite things, adventurous and relaxing, to while away the days in paradise and truly live that aloha life.

-One of the best experiences of any trip to Maui (dare I say the best?) is just hopping in and getting to know the local aquatic life!
+One of the best experiences of any trip to Maui (dare I say the best?) is just hopping in and getting to know the local aquatic life.
 I am constantly amazed by how many sea turtles are flapping about if you just know where to look— my favourite spot is Maluaka beach near Wailea-Makena in the south of the island.
-BYO snorkel gear or rent it for pocket change at one of the many Snorkel Bob locations.
+BYO snorkel gear or rent it for a few dollars at one of the many Snorkel Bob locations.

-Maybe I’m an eternal child (ok, I’m definitely an eternal child), but the absolute best thing to eat in Hawaii is hands-down shave ice.
+My absolute favourite thing to eat in Hawaii is shave ice.
 And for those reluctant to dig into what may appear to be glorified sugar water, I promise it will not disappoint: start with coconut or vanilla ice cream on the bottom, fill with finely shaved ice and incredible tropical flavours, top with condensed milk..
 It’s well and truly paradise in a cup.
 Try Ulalani’s in Lahaina, Kihei, or at several other island locations, or the tiny Surf Ripper Cafe in Lahaina.

 There are a handful of companies offering zipline tours on Maui for the adventurous traveller, and I’d highly recommend a zoom through the trees if you have the time (and funds).
 We chose to go with Skyline Eco Tours, actually the first zipline company in the US, and the experience was great.
 In all honesty, we could have done with a few longer zips, but the course builds from small to large, probably to ease nervous guests into it a bit more.
 Still, a cloudy afternoon well-spent in the trees!

 One of the most famous road trips of all time, the Road to Hana is a day-long drive snaking along Maui’s north coast Hana Highway to the surprisingly small town of the same name.
-The drive itself is a bit miserable, to be honest..
-It’s a lot of hours on a narrow, often sketchy, painfully windy road, but the stops along the way make it all worthwhile, and that’s really saying something.
-Expect to see stunning beaches, beautiful forests, and more waterfalls than you can shake a stick at.
+The drive itself is a bit miserable, to be honest— it’s a lot of hours on a narrow, often sketchy, painfully windy road, but the stops along the way make it all worthwhile.
+Expect to see stunning beaches, beautiful forests, and non-stop waterfalls.